 Important!
 Be sure to save the file as a .csv so the import works correctly.

 3. Add manually

-To add manually, simply add employee details in the boxes underneath.
+To add manually, simply add your team member's details in the boxes underneath.

 Important!
-If you’re adding manually, be sure to match employee names and emails with your Payroll system.
+If you’re adding manually, be sure to match team members names and emails with your Payroll system.
 This will help quickly and accurately export timesheets to your payroll system, and cut your payroll time from hours to just minutes.